MIT) and an Assistant Professor of Economics at Stockholm University from 2023.

-My research focuses on technology, work, and psychology using novel large-scale data.
-For example, my latest work documents that when firms adopted advanced technologies they increased employment—contrasting with common concerns about the future of work.
-I’ve also created a real-time forecast ETLAnow that predicts unemployment using Google search data.
+My research focuses on technology, work, and psychology, using novel large-scale data.
+My latest work shows that firms adopting advanced technologies have increased employment, countering common concerns about the future of work.

 Fields: Labor Economics, Technology and Innovation, Psychology and Economics.